 However, a more effective solution would be to meet call center hold time standards and reduce the call waiting time in your call center.

-How Can You Reduce Average Hold Time in Your Virtual Call Center?
+How to Reduce Average Hold Time in a Call Center?
+7 Tips

-A virtual call center is meant to handle calls made to the businesses they represent and offer quick and reliable customer service.
+A call center is meant to handle calls made to the businesses they represent and offer quick and reliable customer service.
 However, if your callers are on hold or in long queues, then they will take their business elsewhere.
 And that is not good news for your call center.
-So, what can you do to reduce hold time in your virtual call center?
+Here are 7 tips to reduce average hold time in your call center:

 1. Experiment with Call Routing Strategies